 Luxury Items (Not Necessary In Order to Launch)

 These are items that you definitely do not need, but could use if you want to have a thoroughly polished product launch, with a quicker rate to success!

 A graphic designer is a tremendous asset in adding legitimacy to your brand.
 They can help you with a multitude of things such as logos, packaging design, product inserts, photography touchups and infographics for your product listing.

 It’s difficult to put a price on good design, the sky is the limit.
-But for an early product launch, you can find decent rates from talented designers on websites like Upwork and Fiverr.
+But for an early product launch, you can find decent rates from talented designers on the Jungle Market where everyone is Amazon experienced.
 From experience, you can get the work you need done for as little as $50.

 For the purposes of this article, let’s say we are going to commission a designer $200, to do some design work to make our skipping rope product look the part.

 Cutting corners is not advised, but sometimes there is no correlation between price and quality.
 Here’s some examples of design work we have had done for our Jungle Snugs product which we are launching as part of the Million Dollar Case Study:

 This is a neat competitive matrix we use on the Jungle Snugs listing to help shoppers in their buying decisions.
 You could actually do this on your own with free sites like Canva, which is a superb resource for when you need to make designs up that look the part, without spending a cent!